dotnet/dotnet-monitor/samples/Grafana/README.md

 `dotnet monitor` provides snapshots of .NET metrics in the Prometheus exposition format.
 [Prometheus](https://prometheus.io/docs/introduction/overview/) in turn collects metrics from targets by scraping metrics HTTP endpoints.

-This doc provides instructions on customizing metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor in four steps.
+This doc provides instructions on customizing metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor and how to subsequently renders those default metrics with Grafana.

 ### Step 1: `dotnet monitor` configuration